dice-group/glisten/docs/usage/programmatically.md

 In this section we go through Glisten as a library.

-We will discuss examples on how to use the Glisten core insider your application or how you can extend Glisten to your needs.
+We will discuss examples on how to use the Glisten core insider your application.

+If you want to exend glisten hava a look at our develop section.

 Glisten was programmed in Kotlin and is thus accessible in Java as well.
 It is advised to use Kotlin however.